 Kinderdijk is very close to Dordrecht, Holland oldest city, so it is easy to combine both on a day trip from Amsterdam.

-One of the most famous destinations in The Netherlands countryside, Giethoorn is a small, car-free village with canals winding around century old thatch-roof cottages.
-Because of these unique features, Giethoorn is nicknamed the Venice of the Netherland and is a top touristic attraction for foreigners (while a lot of Dutch have never been themselves!)
+One of the most famous destinations in the Netherlands countryside Giethoorn is a small, car-free village with canals winding around century old thatch-roof cottages.
+Because of these unique features, Giethoorn is nicknamed the Venice of the Netherland.
+It is known to beone of the most beautiful places in the Netherlands and as such is a top touristic attraction for foreigners (while a lot of Dutch have never been themselves!).

 Naturally, the best way to discover Giethoorn is on a boat.
 Hop on your own small boat and wander through the village, admire some of the 170 historic wooden bridges and navigate all the way to the lush and peaceful Weerribben-Wieden National Park.
 There are no license required to rent a boat and it can easily be done on the spot.